IsaiahDupree/VideoPackagingFast/README.md

    - Move `VideoProcessor.app` into this folder
    - Zip the folder to create `VideoProcessor_Mac.zip`

+## Running on Computers Without Python

+VideoPackagingFast is designed to work on computers that don't have Python installed.
+This is possible because:

+1. **Self-contained Application**: The pre-built executable includes a Python interpreter and all necessary libraries
+2. **Bundled FFmpeg**: FFmpeg is included in the package, so users don't need to install it separately
+3. **No External Dependencies**: Everything needed to run the application is contained within the executable

+### For End Users

+If you're an end user who just wants to use the application:

+1. Simply download the pre-built executable for your platform (Windows or Mac)
+2. Extract the ZIP file
+3. Run the application directly - no installation required!

-### Creating a Standalone Executable
+### For Developers Creating Distributable Packages

-The build scripts are designed to create fully standalone executables that will work on computers without Python installed.
+The build scripts (`build_windows_complete.bat` and `build_mac_complete.sh`) are designed to create fully standalone executables that will work on computers without Python installed.
 Here's what makes this possible:

 1. **Bundled Python Interpreter**: PyInstaller includes a Python interpreter with the executable
 2. **Bundled Dependencies**: All Python packages are included in the executable